node-migrator-bot/yamlverse/README.md

 have the `.yml` or `.yaml` extension.
 Tags are in the same format as expected by `c-c-config`.

-YAMLverse caches read configuration files.
-To reload configuration:

-    yamlverse.clearCache();

-    // Reload the configuration file.
-    dbConfig = yamlverse('database');
-    // Reset state or check for changes in dbConfig.

  [Universe]: http://github.com/Two-Screen/universe
  [YAML.node]: http://github.com/stephank/yaml.node
  [c-c-config]: http://github.com/Two-Screen/c-c-config